Frechmatz/cl-synthesizer/README.md

 #### ADSR

-**cl-synthesizer-modules-adsr:make-module** name environment &key attack-time-ms attack-target-output decay-time-ms decay-target-output release-time-ms (time-cv-to-time-ms nil) (gate-threshold 2.5)
+**cl-synthesizer-modules-adsr:make-module** name environment &key attack-time-ms attack-target-output decay-time-ms decay-target-output release-time-ms (time-cv-to-time-ms nil) (gate-threshold 2.5) (backward-coupled nil)

 Creates an envelope generator module with the phases Attack, Decay, Sustain and Release.
 This module has been realized using other modules such as Ramp, Sustain, Trigger and Multiple.
 The function has the following arguments: